nuuuwan/news_lk3_data/README.md

 Taking to his X handle (formerly Twitter), Finance State Minister Shehan Semasinghe said this marks a crucial milestone in the ongoing efforts by the government to enhance stability and economic growth.

-He said the government expects to conclude a successful review and reach the staff-level agreement which will pave the way for accessing the third tranche.
+The lawmaker said the government aims to conclude a successful review and reach the staff-level agreement which will help unlock the third tranche of the global lender’s bailout package of USD 2.9 billion.

 “This will accelerate our growth trajectory, fostering increased confidence in the economy,” he added.

-◼️
+Speaking to Ada Derana in this regard, Semasinghe said Sri Lanka is expecting the third tranche of the IMF loan in June.

+...

 [Data](articles/0b251d81.json)